kishorelevis/AWS_Project/README.md

-# 🚀 AWS Cloud Project – Sample Architecture (Inspired by Work at Gensol Infotech)
+# 🚀 AWS Cloud Project – Sample Architecture

 This repository showcases a sample implementation of a cloud-native architecture using various AWS services.
 It reflects the kind of infrastructure and automation I’ve worked on as an AWS Cloud Engineer at Gensol Infotech, adapted here as a personal project for learning and demonstration purposes.

 > ⚠️ This is a **personal project** inspired by real-world cloud deployment patterns.
-No proprietary or confidential company data is included.

 ---